unm-campus-histories/spaces/docs/essays/mckinnon-center.md

 # Completion

-{% include figure.html class="img-right" width="40%" caption="Grand Opening of McKinnon Center for Management on March 15, 2018" src="images/mcm-ribbon-cutting.jpg" %}
+{% include figure.html class="img-right" width="40%" caption="The Grand Opening of McKinnon Center for Management on March 15, 2018.
+The opening and final inspection of the building were completed just in time for UNM's fall semester" src="images/mcm-ribbon-cutting.jpg" %}
 Much to the joy of professors and students alike, the construction of the McKinnon Center for Management was completed on March 15, 2018.
 The building would undergo further tests to make sure it was safe and secure.
 By May 11, the MCM was officially open.
 The grounds around the building